Back to Blog

 While the federal government has provided school districts across the country an unprecedented amount of funding to help combat the negative impacts of the pandemic, it is estimated that schools have only spent a fraction of this $190 billion.

-Because all Elementary and Secondary School Emergency Relief (ESSER) funding not spent by September 2024 will be automatically returned to the government, time is of the essence to ensure districts make the most of this historic opportunity.
+Because all Elementary and Secondary School Emergency Relief (ESSER) funding not spent by September 2024 automatically will be returned to the government, time is of the essence to ensure districts make the most of this historic opportunity.

 Knowing how to spend these resources most effectively is challenging, and district administrators are currently balancing their immediate needs with long-term goals.

-Additionally, because many schools have historically suffered from budget cuts and underfunding due to larger economic factors, this sudden influx of funding has understandably caused decision fatigue.
+Additionally, because many schools historically have suffered from budget cuts and underfunding due to larger economic factors, this sudden influx of funding has understandably caused decision fatigue.
 With an estimated $130 billion to allocate over the next three budget cycles, at the current rate, McKinsey & Co. estimates that nearly $20 billion in ESSER funds might remain unspent.

 Addressing ESSER Spending Roadblocks